Adverb: As a "catch-all" category

 When this approach is taken, it is seen that adverbs fall into a number of different categories.
 For example, some adverbs can be used to modify an entire sentence, whereas others cannot.
 Even when a sentential adverb has other functions, the meaning is often not the same.
 For example, in the sentences She gave birth naturally and Naturally, she gave birth, the word naturally has different meanings: in the first sentence, as a verb-modifying adverb, it means "in a natural manner", while in the second sentence, as a sentential adverb, it means something like "of course".

 Words like very afford another example.
-We can say Perry is very fast, but not Perry very won the race.
+Perry is very fast is grammatical, but not Perry very won the race.
 These words can modify adjectives but not verbs.
 On the other hand, there are words like here and there that cannot modify adjectives.
-We can say The sock looks good there but not It is a there beautiful sock.
+The sock looks good there is grammatical, but not It is a there beautiful sock.
 The fact that many adverbs can be used in more than one of these functions can confuse the issue, and it may seem like splitting hairs to say that a single adverb is really two or more words that serve different functions.
 However, this distinction can be useful, especially when considering adverbs like naturally that have different meanings in their different functions.
 Rodney Huddleston distinguishes between a word and a lexicogrammatical-word.

 Grammarians find difficulty categorizing negating words, such as the English not.
 Although traditionally listed as an adverb, this word does not behave grammatically like any other, and it probably should be placed in a class of its own.